SantoshInchalakaranji/SantoshInchalakaranji/README.md

 ### Hi there 👋

-I'm Santosh. a passionate Android app developer.
+I'm Santosh.
+A passionate Android app developer.
 I thrive on solving problems and creating user-friendly experiences through clean and efficient code.
-My journey into the world of Android development started a few years ago, and I've been continuously learning and growing ever since.

 ## Things I am passionate about